State University of New York Logo

 Moderator: Eric Stern, Professor of the College of Emergency Preparedness, Homeland Security and Cybersecurity and Interim Director of the AI+ Institute at the University at Albany

-October 29th, 2024 from 12:00pm-1:00pm - The Highway that Racism Built
+October 29th, 2024 from 12:00pm-1:00pm - The I-81.
+A new standard for addressing injustice

 Jean Yang, Assistant Professor, Landscape Architecture, SUNY ESF